raycast/extensions/extensions/bitwarden/README.md

 ## Self-hosted Bitwarden Instance

 This extension connects to Bitwarden-hosted servers by default, but can be configured to use a self-hosted Bitwarden instance instead.
 If the self-hosted Bitwarden server requires a self-signed TLS certificate, add the path to the extension preferences.

+## Security

+The extension relies on the Bitwarden CLI, so every security consideration that applies to the CLI applies to the extension as well.
+See <https://bitwarden.com/help/article/cli-security/> for more information.

+#### Caching
+Out of the box, the extension caches the **visible and non-sensitive** part of your vault to ensure faster access.
+Secrets like passwords, identity fields, credit card information, secret notes and others sensitive data are **never** saved.
+Even though the cache will never have any sensitive information, the data is also encrypted with a key derived from your master password.

+If you wish to disable the caching feature, you can **always** do so in the extension preferences.